fmaste/Haskell/doc/Applicative.md

 ## Example

-Working with values that can be "null":
+Working with values that can be "null" or zero to many values at the same time:

 ```haskell
 instance Functor Maybe where